acgold/SimpleFeatures.jl/docs/src/index.md

 To directly access the DataFrame, crs info, or geometry info, just add `.df`, `.crs`, or `.geomtype` at the end of your `SimpleFeature` object's name.

+> **Disclaimer**: This package is very young and under active development.
+More tests and checks (e.g., making sure projections match before performing operations) need to be added.
+See License.md for additional details.

 # Installation

 `SimpleFeatures` can be installed from the Pkg REPL (press `]` in the Julia REPL):